blegas78/autoSplitters/README.md

 These load removers are based on reading the HUD in particular places.
 Both the HZD and TLOU2 efforts are intended to be used with LiveSplit using the [`Video Auto Splitter (VAS)`](https://github.com/ROMaster2/LiveSplit.VideoAutoSplit/releases) component.
 Instructions for installation are already provided by the VAS github, but I will cover them as well.

 The VAS is only one necessary component.
 You also need to get a video source from your game into the VAS component.
-Since OBS version 26 the previosly required [OBS-VirtualCam](https://github.com/CatxFish/obs-virtual-cam) is no longer strictly needed, as from this release onwards a virtual cam feature is shipped with OBS itself.
-XSplit also has a Virtual Camera feature.

-Video with information and installation: [`https://www.youtube.com/watch?v=lmLSUKhvSrg`](https://www.youtube.com/watch?v=lmLSUKhvSrg) *(out of date)*
+Starting with OBS version 26.x.x, they now ship a virtual cam with OBS itself, however some runners have encountered some reliability issues with this method so it is recommended you find out wich works best for yourself.

-###### Please also see the change log in each load remover's description regarding the reason for updates to `.vas` files.
+###### Please also see the change log in each load remover's readme regarding the reason for updates to `.vas` files.

 ##  Do they work?